jackyef/wsl2-as-devbox/README.md

 # wsl2-as-devbox
 Personal note on setting up WSL 2 as a development server

+## Motivation
+Some reasons why you might want to do this:

+1. You have a beefy PC, but less-powerful laptop

+    Say you already have a powerful PC, you can leverage your PC resources while working from your, say, Chromebook.

+2. You like working from a Mac, but have some relatively heavy Docker workloads

+    File system performance on Docker for Mac has always been behind Docker for Linux.
+There is a [long-running issue](https://github.com/docker/for-mac/issues/1592) here that eventually became [a roadmap item](https://github.com/docker/roadmap/issues/7) here.

+For me, I have a pretty good gaming PC (i5-12400, 32GB RAM, EVO 970 Plus NVMe SSD) and a pretty good MacBook as well.
+Though I have heavy Docker use in my daily works and running Docker on my MacBook is just not pleasant.
+RAM usages are high and anytime something that involves I/O read/write happens in the containers (think hot reloads, builds/compilations), things will slow down.
+The fans in my MacBook would constantly be spinning.

+Offloading Docker to my Windows PC makes a lot of sense for my case, as I am not using my PC anyway during work hours.
+My MacBook fans now no longer spins in my daily work and everything simply runs much more smoothly now.
+Sure, I could've just worked directly on the PC, but I prefer MacBook's hardware and the OS and softwares available on the platform helps my productivity.

 ## Steps

 Before doing anything, first [install WSL2 on Windows 10/11 machine](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)